git-moss/DrivenByMossWiki/Ableton-Push-I-&-II.md

 * **Add Device**: Add a device after the currently selected one
 * **Shift+Add Device**: Add a device before the currently selected one
 * **User** (Push 1) / **Setup** (Push 2): Adjust some hardware settings like pad sensitivity.
 Also configurable in the script settings.
+* **Layout** (Push 2): Layout button steps through the play or sequencer modes (depending on which type is active). **Shift+Layout** button toggles between play and sequencer modes.

 ## Edit Modes

 * Hold Delete and Touch Encoder to reset a value to its default value in all modes.
 * Since the Push 2 is missing the buttons Volume and Pan & Send use the navigation knobs above the display.
 Since you loose the Mute/Solo buttons for the navigation long press Mute or Solo for the same behaviour as with Push 1.
 You can also lock that functionality by pressing **Shift+Mute** or **Shift+Solo**.
 Press the same combination to unlock it.
 * Press the Duplicate button and one of the Track-Select buttons to duplicate a track.
 * In all track modes, hold the Select button to enter the track details mode.
-In this mode you can set diefferent states like enable, solo, mute, rec arm, monitor and change the color of the track.
+In this mode you can set different states like enable, solo, mute, rec arm, monitor and change the color of the track.
 If you currently have a layer selected this brings up a similar view to edit the states of the layer.

 1. **Volume** - Push 1: Press "Volume" to enter - Push 2: Press "Mix" and "Volume" above the display
   * 8 edit knobs: Change volume of selected 8 tracks.
 Hold **Shift** for fine adjustments.
-  * 1st 8 button row: Press; Select a track, double press; Arm/Disarm track
-  * **Shift + 1st 8 button row**: Arm multiple tracks
+  * 1st 8 button row: Press to select a track, press again to enter a group.
+To rec arm a track, keep the record button pressed and select the channel (first button row).
+Long press a button to leave a track group.
   * **Toggle monitor and auto monitor**: Keep pressed Select.
 First row toggles Monitor, second row Auto Monitor.
   * **De-/activate a track**: Select+Shift+1st button row.
   * 2nd 8 button row: Toggle mute or solo of track, dependent of Mute or Solo button selection